mjberg/reading-and-writing/_pages/02_readings.md

   * The Most Important Thing: The Most Important Thing: Uncommon Sense for the Thoughtful Investor by Howard Marks
   * The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success by William Thorndike
   * The Intelligent Investor by Benjamin Graham
+  * Venture Deals: Be Smarter Than Your Lawyer and Venture Capitalist by Brad Feld and Jason A. Mendelson

   **Health**